 An REI Membership Card is a pretty sweet deal if you like shopping with REI.
 And you should like shopping with REI because their products are actually pretty tight!

 You pay $20 and you get a lifetime membership.
-No renewals, no subscription, and no bullcrap: just sweet, delicious, wise investment pie.
+No renewals, no subscription: just sweet, delicious, wise investment pie.

 What are the perks of an REI membership?
 Honestly, there are quite a few so I’d advise having a browse and seeing if the whole deal suits your needs.
 But to list a few perks: special offers, member events, and annual dividend returns.